-- 12.11.9 All provisions of this Article shall be administered in conformance with the Family and Medical Leave Actall Federal and State Laws. - 12.12 Educational Leave and Tuition Reimbursement - 12.12.1 The City shall contribute Four Thousand Dollars (\$4,000.00) annually on July 1st of each year to AFSCME educational leave and tuition reimbursement fund.
-The City will reimburse expenses for tuition, books and curriculum fees incurred by a worker, for classes completed in accredited institutions of learning or approved specialized training groups leading to an academic degree or improved job related skills.
+- 12.8.6 At the conclusion of a leave of absence for any disability the employee may be required to submit a physician's statement certifying that he/she is medically qualified to resume work. - 12.8.7 All provisions of this Article shall be administered in conformance with all Federal and State Laws. - 12.9 Educational Leave and Tuition Reimbursement - 12.9.1 The City shall contribute Four Thousand Dollars (\$4,000.00) annually on July 1st of each year to the AFSCME educational leave and tuition reimbursement fund.
+The City will reimburse expenses for tuition, books, lab fees and equipment, and curriculum fees incurred by an employee, for classes completed in accredited institutions of learning or approved specialized training groups leading to an academic degree or improved job related skills.
+Parking fees or health fees related to enrollment will not be included.
 Programs must be approved in advance.
-Workers wishing to engage in educational programs involving work time may be granted rescheduled time if departmental operations permit.
-Payment from this fund shall be made on a tax-exempt basis only where the expenses are from educational expenses directly related to the worker's current employment, as defined by IRS law. - 12.12.2 Workers may request an advance of funds subject to the approval of the Personnel OfficerHuman Resources Director.
-Advances may be granted for tuition, books and other curriculum fees in exchange for a repayment agreement in the event advances are not supported or courses are not satisfactorily completed as indicated by a grade of "C" or better.
-The worker may not elect to take a "pass-fail" grade if the letter system of grading is offered. - 12.12.3 All workers assigned by the City to attend meetings, workshops, or conventions shall have their dues and reasonable expenses paid by the City and shall be allowed to attend such workshops, meeting and conventions on paid City time.
-Such required educational functions shall be reimbursed from departmental training funds and shall not be counted against the worker's allowance or the annual tuition reimbursement.
+Reimbursement will be provided upon successful completion of approved courses.
+Employees must attach a final grade of "C" or better for both undergraduate and graduate work.
+The employee may not elect to take a "pass-fail" grade if the letter system of grading is offered.
+Courses providing a "pass/fail" must achieve a "pass" to qualify for reimbursement.
+Funds expended on tuition reimbursement will be subject to appropriate IRS regulations.
+Employees wishing to engage in educational programs involving work time may be granted rescheduled time if departmental operations permit. - 12.9.3 All employees assigned by the City to attend meetings, workshops, or conventions shall have their dues and reasonable expenses paid by the City and shall be allowed to attend such workshops, meeting and conventions on paid City time.
+Such required educational functions shall be reimbursed from departmental training funds and shall not be counted against the employee's allowance or the annual tuition reimbursement.

-Workers may under the tuition reimbursement fund request reimbursement for trade publications, technical books, and printed materials related to the worker's employment.
+Employees may under the tuition reimbursement fund request reimbursement for trade publications, technical books, and printed materials related to the employee's employment.